appcircleio/appcircle-cli/docs/config/list.md

 # `appcircle config list`

-List Appcircle CLI properties for all configurations.
+List all configuration properties in the Appcircle CLI.

 ```plaintext
 appcircle config list